Terra999/javascript-challenge/README.md

 ![](UFO-level-1/static/images/UFO_level_1.PNG)

-The webpage title "UFO Finder Part II" incorporated 5 filters, allowing a person to filter by date, city, state, country, and/or shape of the UFO sighting.
+The webpage titled "UFO Finder Part II" incorporated 5 filters, allowing a person to filter by date, city, state, country, and/or shape of the UFO sighting.
 A snippet of the webpage is shown below.

 ![](UFO-level-2/static/images/UFO_level_2.PNG)